D3Engineering/edge-ai-ros-inventory-demo/README.md

   * `NOOP`: No fields are used
   * `DONE`: No fields are used

+NOTE: The objective file is re-loaded live during the demo.
+Once the robot has completed all of it's objectives, it will re-read the same file and iterate through all the objectives again.
+Make sure that if you change the objective file that it is valid - otherwise it will crash the robot (see below).

 WARNING: each objective MUST HAVE A CORRESPONDING POINT - if it doesn't then the demo will crash and raise the following error:
 `"WARNING: Objective '" + obj.name + "' has no corresponding point named '" + obj.point_name + "' - removing..."`